-Why Trump is irrelevant in shutdown talks
+Why Trump was irrelevant in shutdown talks

 It all makes some sense when you consider the role Trump played in his real estate ventures.
 He was never the guy negotiating the nitty-gritty details.
 He was the guy who came in the room at the end to close the deal by the sheer force of his personality.

-That's clearly the role Trump would like to play in these shutdown negotiations.
+That's clearly the role Trump saw for himself in the these shutdown negotiations.
 This, from Kevin Liptak's terrific Trump piece over the weekend, is telling (bolding is mine):

 "In phone calls on Sunday, Trump encouraged Sen. John Cornyn and Rep. Kevin McCarthy, the No. 2 Republicans in the Senate and House, to reach an agreement with Democrats.
 But as he did at the end of last week, he stressed they should come to him with a deal instead of offering his own ideas for a way out, according to a person familiar with the calls."

-The reason Trump isn't offering his ideas for a way out of the shutdown is that he doesn't have ideas for a way out of the shutdown.
+The reason Trump didn't offer his ideas for a way out of the shutdown is that he didn't have ideas for a way out of the shutdown.
 That, to his mind, isn't really his job.
 He's the closer.
 He comes in, signs the paper, shows everyone the signed paper and hands out the pen he used to sign it to some lucky person.
 That's the job.

 The problem for Trump is that senators and House members don't have the same reaction to him that many in the business world do.
 They are not awed by being in his presence and, therefore, willing to do whatever his people tell them to do.
 They have their own constituencies and their own interests that exist entirely apart from Trump's charisma.
 (This is especially true when Trump's approval ratings sit in the high 30s/very low 40s.)

-Trump is -- and will continue to be -- a bystander in the government shutdown talks because he simply has very little to offer.
-His lack of policy knowledge -- and his unstinting belief he already knows everything he needs to know -- make him, the President of the United States, largely irrelevant to the re-opening (or not) of the federal government.
+Trump was a bystander in the government shutdown talks because he simply had very little to offer.
+His lack of policy knowledge -- and his unstinting belief he already knows everything he needs to know -- make him, the President of the United States, largely irrelevant to the re-opening of the federal government.
 Amazing.